-- Creation of the keys is performed by the Subscriber or by his organisation (i.e. a system administrator).
-Creation of the keys is not performed by LuxTrust S.A. - The key size must be 1024 bits or 2048 bits. - Certificates have either one (1), three (3) or five (5) years validity. - Certificates key usage is limited to digital signature (authentication purposes to the exclusion of electronic signature - non-repudiation)2 and key & data encryption. - Certificates are compatible with, and meet the requirements laid down in, ETSI TS 102 042 Lightweight Certificate Policy (LCP) [5].
+- Certificates are not certified as stored and protected by Secure Signature Creation Device as it is not possible for LuxTrust S.A. acting as CSP to validate such assertion.
+It is however strongly recommended to use a secure device (e.g., HSM, SSCD, etc.) to use, store and protect the server private key. - Creation of the keys is performed by the Subscriber or by his organisation (i.e. a system administrator).
+Creation of the keys is not performed by LuxTrust S.A. - The key size must be 2048 bits. - Certificates have either one (1) or two (2) years validity. - Certificates key usage is limited to digital signature (authentication purposes to the exclusion of electronic signature non-repudiation)2 and key & data encryption. - Certificates are compatible with, and meet the requirements laid down in, ETSI TS 102 042 Lightweight Certificate Policy (LCP) [5].